The Ninth Annual Willow Creek Triathlon

 THANK YOU TO EVERYONE FOR HELPING US RAISE OVER $30,300.00 FOR THE DISABLED AMERICAN VETERANS DURING OUR 2013 EVENT!!!!

 The Willows Restaurant venue provides more fun and entertainment with raffles, food, refreshments and a band.
-Place finishers are determined by the electronic timing devices provided by Runner's High.
+Place finishers are determined by the electronic timing devices provided by Score This.
 Awards are given for the winners in the following categories:

-Top racer.
-Top 3 overall male and female individuals, top female team, top male team, youngest combined team, oldest combined team and the top in each age group.
+Top racer, Top 3 overall male and female individuals, top female team, top male team, youngest combined team, oldest combined team and the top in each age group both in the triathlon and duathlon events.
 Age groups are <15 years, 16-19, 20-24, 25-29, and so on, at five year intervals.
 The last age group includes tri-athletes 70 years and older.
-For the clydesdale team division, all members of the team must weigh over 200 pounds individually.
+For the clydesdale and athena division, all members of the team or the individual must weigh over 200/150 pounds respectively.

-Top , male and female individuals also receive a special award, the Thom Maholic Memorial Award.
+The top male and female Triathlon individuals also receive a special award, the Thom Maholic Memorial Award.
 Master Sergeant Thom Maholic was a Green Beret with Special Forces in Afghanistan.
 He lost his life in a battle with the Taliban in June 2006.
 Thom was a true tri-athlete, a true American and a true veteran.
 This award honors those who are true to themselves.